shigeyukey/shige-addons-wiki/src/enhance-main-window.md

 ### [AnkiWeb Page](https://ankiweb.net/shared/info/911023479) | Code : `911023479`

 This add-on is a fixed and customized version of the "Enhance main window" for Anki24+ (Fork), most parts of the code are credited to the author Arthur Milchior.
-This version fixed a bug and enhanced the user interface.<br>
+This custom version fixes bugs, enhances the user interface, and added some new columns.<br>

 Original Add-on: [Enhance main window](https://ankiweb.net/shared/info/877182321) / Author : [Arthur Milchior](https://github.com/Arthur-Milchior)
 <br>